TOKYO GLOBAL GATEWAY

 Tokyo Global Gateway Lobby

 Inspired by Jet-Age airport aesthetics, especially Eero Saarinen’s TWA Terminal at JFK Airport , we turned the lobby into an airport terminal with a monumental departure gate.
 The existing steel and glass pavilion provided a perfect setting for the staging of our terminal.
-Inside the pavilion we created a flowing, painted steel structure which stretches from either side of the space and converges in the middle of it, between entry doors and escalators, to form a sweeping reception desk.
+Inside the pavilion we created a flowing, painted steel structure which stretches from either side of the space and converges in the middle, between entry doors and escalators, to form a sweeping reception desk.
 Two curvy, red-carpeted islands open up on either side of the lobby, providing areas where groups of students can assemble while waiting for their guides.

 Life-sized supergraphics cast shadows of jet airplanes on the two glass walls at either side of the lobby, while two large digital monitors broadcast announcements, news, and images of wonderful travel destinations.